galaxyproject/training-material/topics/genome-annotation/tutorials/funannotate/tutorial.md

   - BUSCO and JBrowse allow to inspect the quality of an annotation.
   - Funannotate allows to format an annotation for sumission at NCBI.
 contributors:
   - abretaud
   - alexcorm
   - lleroi
   - r1corre
   - stephanierobin

 abbreviations:
     NMDS: Non-metric multidimensional scaling

+requirements:
+ - type: internal
+   topic_name: genome-annotation
+   tutorials:
+     - repeatmasker
 ---